Making Separation-First Multi-Stream Audio Watermarking Feasible via Joint Training: Experiments

 \subsection{Evaluation Metrics}

 We evaluate audio fidelity using Signal-to-Noise Ratio (SNR) and Scale-Invariant Signal-to-Noise Ratio (SI-SNR) to quantify waveform reconstruction (accounting for gain fluctuations), and ViSQOL~\cite{Chinen20_ViSQOL} for human-perceived quality on a 1–5 Mean Opinion Score (MOS) scale.
+In order to evaluate the robustness of audio watermarking, we report aggregate BER, computed as the total number of incorrectly decoded bits divided by the total number of decoded bits over all test windows and samples.